Better-HPC/slurm-env/README.md

 ## Container Fixtures/Services

-The table below outline the clusters, partitions, and nodes defined in the Slurm configuration.
+The table below outlines the clusters, partitions, and nodes defined in the Slurm configuration.

 | Cluster | Partition    | Nodes        |
 |---------|--------------|--------------|